 From a traveller’s perspective, we don’t have a great deal of control over how the AUD will perform against the Singapore Dollar.
 However, a little bit of knowledge and pre-planning can leave you with some more spending money in your back pocket.
 Better yet, sign up for currency alerts and let us do the hard work for you.

 Don’t stress about missing out on a better rate after purchase either!
-Attach Rate Guard in store and we will refund you the difference should the rate change within 14 days.
+Attach Rate Move Guarantee in store and we will refund you the difference should the rate change within 14 days*.